tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/optimizer/lbfgs_minimize.md

 * <b>`value_and_gradients_function`</b>:  A Python callable that accepts a point as a real `Tensor` and returns a tuple of `Tensor`s of real dtype containing the value of the function and its gradient at that point.
 The function to be minimized.
+The input is of shape `[..., n]`, where `n` is the size of the domain of input points, and all others are batching dimensions.
-The first component of the return value should be a real scalar `Tensor`.
-The second component (the gradient) should have the same shape as the input value to the function.
+    The first component of the return value is a real `Tensor` of matching shape `[...]`.
+The second component (the gradient) is also of shape `[..., n]` like the input value to the function.
-* <b>`initial_position`</b>: `Tensor` of real dtype.
-The starting point of the search procedure.
-Should be a point at which the function value and the gradient norm are finite.
+* <b>`initial_position`</b>: Real `Tensor` of shape `[..., n]`.
+The starting point, or points when using batching dimensions, of the search procedure.
+At these points the function value and the gradient norm should be finite.
 * <b>`num_correction_pairs`</b>: Positive integer.
 Specifies the maximum number of (position_delta, gradient_delta) correction pairs to keep as implicit approximation of the Hessian matrix.